ElectricMolasses/battleship/README.md

 Web application that lets you play battleship.

+## Manually Tested

+- Hitting a ship does properly reduce its health, just need to make a statement to toss out when a ship has been destroyed and log it.

 ## ToDo

 - Currently a bug in AI shots being displaced on the cell the ship has been placed on.
 Need to make the elements float over the ships.